anvilproject/anvil-portal/content/learn/data-analysts/the-r-bioconductor-anvil-package.md

 sce = LoomExperiment::import("~/loom/pbmc_human_v3.loom")
 ```

-#### Access AnVIL from outside AnVIL
+#### Access AnVIL from Outside AnVIL

 - Requires gcloud SDK installed on your computer.
-- Use sdk to register your gmail account and google billing project.
+- Use sdk to register your Gmail account and google billing project.
   <figure-styles shadowless=true>
   ![Use SDK to Register Your GMail](_images/package-use-sdk-to-register.png)
   </figure-styles>